Sherghati

 Sherghati is a town in the Gaya district in Bihar (formally Magadha), India.
 The Morhar River surrounds it.
 A meteorite that came from Mars fell here on 25 August 1865; it is now kept in a London museum, and is known as the Shergotty meteorite.

-Sherghati was under Chero rule but during 1700 it came under the rule of Rohilla chief Azam Khan.
-In 1857, Raja Jehangir Bux Khan revolted against the British.
+Sherghati was under Chero rule but in 1662 it under control of Nawab Daud Ali Khan.
+After 1700, During 1727 it came under the rule of Rohilla chief Nawwab Azam Khan Rohilla.
+1n 1762 Raja Ghulam Hussain Khan become King of Pargana SHERGHATI.
+He had absolute control over his subject.
+He considered it infringement to give any levy to the EIC East India Company.
+He participated in the revolts of 1765, 1781 and 1783 importantly., alongwith Raja Deo and Raja Ramgarh.